Mrs. Sidhu Investigates (TV show REVIEW) -- The Menopausal Indian Caterer who Sniffs out Murderers

-Cozy mysteries have never really been my thing, in either book or TV show.
+Cozy mysteries are often not really my thing, in either book or TV show.

 But plenty of other people clearly love them, and that’s cool.
 (Hey, there’s more than enough room in the pond for everyone’s tastes, which is as it should be.)